Common eBay Scams: How to Spot and Prevent Them

 By following the tips and advice outlined in this guide, you can significantly reduce your chances of falling victim to an eBay scam.

-Why is it important to learn how to avoid eBay scams?
+Why is it important to learn about eBay scams?

 First things first – why should you invest time in understanding eBay scams?
 Is the issue really that significant?
 The simple answer is “yes.”
 While eBay has implemented measures to prevent and combat fraud, it’s impossible for the platform to eliminate the problem completely.